equinor/terraform-azurerm-app-service/README.md

 ## Features

-- Send alerts to the given action group based on the following conditions:
+- Send the following alerts to the given action group:
   - Average CPU percentage past 5 minutes greater than 90%.
   - Average memory percentage past 5 minutes greater than 90%.